Chapter 5: Claire

 He called 911 from his phone on the dash.
 Gave them the address — the unmarked gravel road off 101, twelve miles south of Coos Bay, the building set back from the bluff.
 Gave them the name: Dale Harmon.
 Said there was a woman who’d been held for eleven days and they were driving her to Bay Area Hospital.
 The dispatcher asked his name and he said it and she asked him to stay on the line and he said no and ended the call.

 In the rearview mirror, Maren was holding Claire against her chest.
-Rocking her.
-Not the way you rock a child — the way you rock yourself, the motion that starts in the body’s oldest architecture and doesn’t need permission or instruction.
+Rocking her — not the way you rock a child but the way you rock yourself, the motion that needs no permission or instruction.
 Claire’s face was pressed into Maren’s shoulder and Maren’s hand was on the back of her head and her eyes were open and fixed on some middle distance that Hank could not see and would not interrupt.

 The ER team took Claire from Maren’s arms and Maren let them and the letting go was worse than anything that had come before it.